-- The client is not entitled to any SUSE Manager service.
-If the client remains unentitled for 180 days (6 months), it is removed. - On traditional clients, the rhnsd service has been disabled. - The client is behind a firewall that does not allow HTTPS connections. - The client is behind a proxy that is misconfigured. - The client is communicating with a different SUSE Manager Server, or the connection has been misconfigured. - The client is not in a network that can communicate with the SUSE Manager Server. - A firewall is blocking traffic between the client and the SUSE Manager Server.
+• The client is not entitled to any SUSE Manager service.

-Taskomatic is misconfigured.
+- On traditional clients, the rhnsd service has been disabled. - The client is behind a firewall that does not allow HTTPS connections. - The client is behind a proxy that is misconfigured. - The client is communicating with a different SUSE Manager Server, or the connection has been misconfigured. - The client is not in a network that can communicate with the SUSE Manager Server. - A firewall is blocking traffic between the client and the SUSE Manager Server. - Taskomatic is misconfigured.

-For more information about client connections to the server, see Client-configuration > Contact-methods-intro.
+For more information about client connections to the server, see Client-configuration > Contact-methodsintro.